27 Best Things To Do in Budapest

 Buda Castle| ©Gilbert Sopakuwa

 The structure of the castle combines elements from different periods and styles, from Gothic to Baroque.
-You can tour the different parts of the building, such as the Budapest History Museum, which houses a collection of historical artefacts that tell the story of the country.
+There you can tour the different parts of the building, such as the Budapest History Museum, which houses a collection of historical artefacts that tell the story of the country.

 3. Relax in a spa